Sienci-Labs/Resources/lmmk2/lmk2-handbook/lmk2-project-finishing.md

 ### Sealing

-Protect your project from wear, moisture, and environmental damage, while also adding a subtle sheen to highlight the wood’s natural beauty.
+Protect your project from wear, moisture, and environmental damage, while also adding a subtle sheen to highlight the wood's natural beauty.
 You worked hard to get this far, so why not finish it right?

 [su_table responsive="yes"]